 So would you do it again?

-The picture above was taken minutes before the end of the conference.
-We had just ran our first ever conference, using a brand new format.
+The picture above came minutes before the end of the conference.
+We had ran our first ever conference, using a brand new format.
 And it worked.
 Well I thought so, Gary looks unsure.

 I like the challenge of improving the conference format, and figuring out how to run a diverse conference where I live.